microsoft/qsharp-compiler/src/Passes/CONTRIBUTING.md

-# Contributing (Proposal - WiP)
+# Contributing

-This document is work in progress and nothing is set in stone.
-In case you do not want to feel like reading this style guide, just run
+This document sets out some light requirements for contributing to QAT.
+In case you do not feel like reading this style guide, just run

 ```sh
 ./manage runci
 ```

-from the `Passes` directory as all points defined in this document is automatically enforces.
+from the `src/Passes` directory before making a pull request.
+This script enforces all requirements described below programmatically.
 You can then refer to this guide for an explanation for why and how.

 ## Why do we need a style guide?

-Consistency and readibility such that it is easy to read and understand code that was not written by yourself.
+Consistency and readability such that it is easy to read and understand code that was not written by yourself.
 For example, if one developer uses `CamelCase` for namespaces and `snake_case` for classes while another uses `snake_case` for namespaces and `CamelCase` you may end up with code sections that looks like this

 ```cpp
 int32_t main()